BishopFox/eyeballer/README.md

 **Custom 404**
 Modern sites love to have cutesy custom 404 pages with pictures of broken robots or sad looking dogs.
 Unfortunately, they also love to return HTTP 200 response codes while they do it.
 More often, the "404" page doesn't even contain the text "404" in it.
 These pages are typically uninteresting, despite having a lot going on visually, and Eyeballer can help you sift them out.

+**Parked Domains**
+Parked domains are websites that look real, but aren't valid attack surface.
+They're stand-in pages, usually devoid of any real functionality, consist almost entirely of ads, and are usually not run by our actual target.
+It's what you get when the domain specified is wrong or lapsed.
+Finding these pages and removing them from scope is really valuable over time.

 ## Setup